 Francisco went on to become an Icthus guide, a regional coordinator, the Honduran National Director and then Honduran Icthus Board president.
 He now serves as a member of the Council of Advisors to the Honduran board, and he is also a member of the Icthus International Board.

 Francisco and Berlin have been married almost 15 years, and have 2 beautiful kids, Ariel and Ana Valeria, ages 7 and 5.
-Francisco and Berlin serve the Lord together in their local church.
+Francisco and Berlin serve the Lord together in

 "When I visit my Mom, who still lives where we grew up," Francisco writes, "I thank God because of His over-abundant grace and mercy that directed me to Icthus, because He used this ministry to play a key role in His plan for me and my family."